Brilhante29/Brilhante29/README.md

 ---

 <p align="center">
-  <em>If you work on applied AI or on the systems that put it in production, I'm always glad to exchange ideas.</em>
+  <em>If you work on applied AI or on the systems that put it in production, I am always glad to exchange ideas.</em>
 </p>